rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Just as upholding their Entity's values and working towards their mission can help a Paladin earn their Favor, going against their values, helping their enemies or simply getting on their Entity's bad side can cause a Paladin to lose Favor (FP) with their Entity.

 ## Miracles
 Every entity has a set of miracles their Paladins can perform with their help.
 All miracles work like active abilities a Paladin may use by spending their Entity's energy (and usually also their own).
-Mecanically, this means that performing Miracles always spends FP, and sometimes also MP/HP (the MP cost of a Miracle is exempt from the Mana Tax).
+Mechanically, this means that performing Miracles always spends FP, and sometimes also MP/HP (the MP cost of a Miracle is exempt from the Mana Tax).

+By default, you can spend up to 2 + your level FP on a single miracle.
+If it costs more than that, you cannot perform it.

 ### Spells as Miracles
 Most miracles mechanically function as spells.
 When adding a spell as one of the miracles a god grants access to, it's recommended to make it's cost **(1 + orignal MP cost) FP**.
 So a cantrip would cost 1FP, a 1st level spell 2FP, a 6th level spell 9FP, etc.